 While almost everything supports UTF-8 these days, it's still not everything, and even if it were, why would you want to use a character that can't be directly typed on your keyboard?
 Both are unnecessary, a chore to type, and risk compatibility issues (in fact smart quotes have been the cause of a failure in an enterprise app I develop).

 XML, in any application other than HTML and SVG¶

-The only reason I qualify it that way is because abandoning HTML won't be feasible for a long time to come; it would mean rewriting all websites and all browsers.
-The idea of SVG is glorious honestly; my only gripe with it is that it's implemented in XML.
+The only reason I qualify it that way is because instituting an alternative to HTML would be an incredibly massive undertaking; even just to coexist alongside it we would have to get support implemented in all the browsers and everything.
+The idea of SVG (vector graphics in a human-readable format!) is glorious honestly; my only gripe with it is that it's implemented in XML.
 I dream of standardizing a non-XML version of SVG, but for the time being, I consider SVG one of the few justifiable uses of XML.

 (Also, I know that HTML isn't technically XML, but it is deeply influenced by it.)

 The central attribute/child dichotomy is very inelegant, rarely if ever a useful distinction.